21:9 aspect ratio: Constant image height

 With content of different aspect ratios, adjustments have to be made when showing such content on a display with a fixed aspect ratio.
 To avoid loss of content (due to cropping) or distortions (due to stretching), horizontal or vertical bars of a uniform color, usually black to make them less noticeable, are added to adjust the image.
 With the black bars being unnoticed, this has the effect of a changing image size when switching content aspect ratios.

-A 21:9 display allows to present all content up to 'Scope aspect ratios at equal height, with changing vertical bars to the left and right of the image.
+A 21:9 display is able to present all content up to 'Scope aspect ratios at equal height, with changing vertical bars to the left and right of the image.
 Note how the large center circle, representing the main image area, remains at a constant size on the 21:9 display, while it changes on the other two depending on the aspect ratio of the content.

-Motion picture film formats and 21:9
+Uses

+Cinema

-The "21:9" digital format's aspect ratio of approx. 2.370:1 is positioned between the classical CinemaScope aspect ratio (1678:715, approx. 2.35:1) and the aspect ratio of modern anamorphic cinematic content (1024:429, approx. 2.39:1), matching both with only a slight deviation.
+The "21:9" digital format's aspect ratio of 64:27 (approx. 2.37:1) is positioned between the classical CinemaScope aspect ratio (1678:715, approx. 2.35:1) and the aspect ratio of modern anamorphic cinematic content (1024:429, approx. 2.39:1), matching both with only a slight deviation.
+Thus, 21:9 screens allow watching most films with minimal letterboxing or pillarboxing.

+Video games

+Most modern 3D video games support 21:9 monitors, allowing for a wider field of view (FOV) and increased immersion.
+In certain multiplayer games the increased horizontal FOV can give the player with the ultrawide monitor a competitive advantage, revealing information not available to an average player, while in other games the vertical FOV is decreased instead.
+While not as common, various 2D games also support 21:9 monitors, such as Hollow Knight: Silksong.